 - Oral steroid medications may help relieve the symptoms and completely cure sores, but there are known effects so this is usually recommended by doctors as a last option.

 Have You Ever Faced Canker Sores?

-Fever blisters and canker sores often do not need immediate medical attention since they are not dangerous conditions and there are many home remedies proven to relieve pain and heal the lesions associated with these conditions.
-Both canker sores and cold sores are expected to heal in just 1 to 2 weeks.
+- Canker sores often do not need immediate medical attention since they are not a dangerous conditions and there are many home remedies proven to relieve pain.
+The lesions should heal within about ten days.